lars-sh/parent/README.md

 `target/pmd/pmd-ruleset.xml` contains the PMD rule set.
 It is overwritten at the Maven goal `generate-source`.

 `target/checkstyle.xml` contains the Checkstyle rules.
 It is overwritten at the Maven goal `generate-source`.

-`target/checkstyle-suppressions.xml` contains the default Checkstyle suppressions.
-It is overwritten at the Maven goal `generate-source`.

 #### Suppress Warnings
 As this POM comes with some code check and validation tools you might need to suppress false-positives.